Punktum-dk/epp-service-specification/README.md

 <a id="xml-schemas"></a>
 ### XML Schemas

-This is a list of the schemas currently used in the DKHM EPP Service described in this document.
+This is a list in alphabetical order of the schemas currently used in the DKHM EPP Service described in this document.
 Please note that the XSD implementation preserves the original namespace and does not make alterations to this apart from adding the already described XML elements.

+- `balance-1.0.xsd`
+- `contact-1.0.xsd`
+- `dkhm-3.0.xsd`
+- `domain-1.0.xsd`
 - `epp-1.0.xsd`
 - `eppcom-1.0.xsd`
-- `contact-1.0.xsd`
-- `domain-1.0.xsd`
 - `host-1.0.xsd`
-- `dkhm-3.0.xsd`
+- `rgp-1.0.xsd`
 - `secDNS-1.1.xsd`
-- `rgp-1.0.xsd`

 The files are all available for [download][XSD files].
 Details on version history is available in the [EPP XSD Repository][XSD files]